Foot traffic analysis is helping brick-and-mortar stores gain the same rich customer insights e-commerce brands have been capitalizing on.

 - Pressure mats: Pressure-sensitive mats, platforms, and sensors were one of the first of advancements targeted at counting people.
 It also works in a retail environment.

-- Infrared beams: Beam counters are placed on opposite sides of the store entrance and use a receiver or reflector to shoot a continuous stream of light across the entrance.
+- Infrared beams: Beam counters are placed on opposite sides of the store entrance.
+They use a receiver or reflector to shoot a continuous stream of light across the entrance.
 Each time this beam of light is broken, it adds a count to the tally.

 - Thermal counters: This technology was developed using heat sources to count the number of people who walk into a store.

 - Video counters: Video people counters record the store entry and use computer algorithms to count the number of bodies that walkthrough.
-With these counters, retailers were able to start analyzing more than just the number of shoppers entering the store — they could also look at their behavior once inside.
+Retailers were able to start analyzing more than just the number of shoppers entering the store — they could also look at their behavior once inside.

 - WiFi counting: Even more advanced than video counters, WiFi foot traffic analysis is the most sophisticated to date.
 Shoppers’ smartphones connect to the network and send alerts and information to the system about their activity.
 This detailed analysis shows the number of shoppers, where they went, which areas they spent the most time in, which products they explored, and even which associates helped them.